Call on: 01926 882006

 With other colleagues, I will be raising this urgently with Government to ensure that provisions are being put in place to support all members of our community.

 I pay tribute to all key workers like the health staff working in our NHS who worked tirelessly to help deal with the virus.
-They need to be protected and have priority testing.
+They need to be protected and have priority testing and sufficient PPE.

 I have spoken with our main local healthcare providers to ensure I can represent their concerns to the Government.